uclaacm/hackschool-f21/session-2-intro-to-javascript/README.md

 < false
 ```

+At first sight, the triple equals sign `===` and the exclamation mark followed by the triple equals sign `!==` might look super confusing, but all they do is to check if both sides are equal/not equal.

 Note: If you're familiar with other programming languages (like C++, Python,
 etc.), you might be wondering why we use `===` and `!==` in JavaScript instead
 of `==` and `!=`.
 In JavaScript, `===` and `!==` are not the same as `==` and `!=`.
 We recommend you always use `===` and `!==` when writing JavaScript.